craiglockwood/knifetalk/_posts/2018-11-19-shaving-theft-horny.markdown

-<blockquote class="largeQuote">“I make knives that I know how to use...” - Mareko Maumasi </blockquote>
+<blockquote class="largeQuote">“Shaving your pubes with your knife is disgusting...” - Geoff Feder </blockquote>